lioc7381/pharmacy-management-system/docs/front-end-spec/user-interface-design-goals.md

     *   Management (leading to sub-screens for Client, Staff, and Medication management)
     *   Notifications

-Secondary navigation (e.g., navigating from a list to a detail view) will be handled through standard screen-to-screen transitions.
+Secondary navigation (e.g., navigating from a list to a detail view) will be handled through standard screen-to-screen transitions, managed by a declarative routing solution.

 ## Responsive Design